Deployment to Kubernetes with Helm

 Codefresh includes a built-in Helm repository that comes integrated to all accounts.
 You can use this repository to store charts like any other public Helm repository.
 It is also possible to manually deploy applications from your repository.

 To store a Helm chart, first of all you need to import the shared configuration that defines the integrated Helm Repository, or, you can define the repository URL directly.

-Once that is done you add the following step in your
+Once that is done you add or modify the deploy step in your

 We use the same